caitlynkdang/caitlynkdang.github.io/content/books.md

 1. Playing the Whore: The Work of Sex Work by Melissa Gira Grant<br>`#feminism` `#politics` | :star::star::star:

+   > ... by obsessively displaying dirty pictures, filmed evidence, confessions, and exhibits, the prostitution trial reveals itself as structured around the very fetishism it sets itself to isolate and punish.

 2. The Cost of Living by Deborah Levy <br>`#feminism` `#politics` ​|​ :star::star::star::star:

    > Did I mock the dreamer in my mother and then insult her for having no dreams?